evizitei/udacity-smart-cab/REPORT.md

 possible actions is 4 ("None" being an option if the safety circumstances of the current environment prevent taking the desired action immediately), so that means we have 96 states and 4 possible actions, or 384 state/action pairs.

+## After Q-Learning stage 1

+#### QUESTION: What changes do you notice in the agent's behavior when compared to the basic driving agent when random actions were always taken?
+Why is this behavior occurring?

+At first the behavior is not very different at all, for at least the first episode or two.
+Quickly the agent begins to manage to get to the waypoint before the deadline, though at least for this iteration it's behavior is a bit strange (more on that in a minute).
+Over time the agent also begins to drive more safely and legally, though not always.
+This is occuring because it examines it's history of behavior and what sort of rewards have occured when it's taken actions in given states before.
+When deciding whether or not to go "forward" when the light is red, it notices that it's been penalized for this before and that taking the "None" action in this state is better, for example.

+This is not totally as I'd expect, though.
+For one thing, the agent appears to prefer to keep driving rather than hold still; so if it can't drive forward like it would prefer because of a red light, but it _can_ turn right, it seems to do so even though it will get hit with a -0.5 reward.
+I suspect this is because I've set the discount rate for future rewards to be 0.8, and it's valuing the future 2.0 rewards it will get for driving back towards the waypoint too highly.
+I think I should reduce the discount rate signficiantly.

+Additionally, it still takes illegal actions sometimes because I'm using an exploration value of 10% and so even when it knows the right thing to do, 10% of the time it takes a random action, often an unsafe or illegal one.
+I think I need to have some exploration path that doesn't just pick a random value; maybe we start with a higher epsilon value and reduce it to 0 over time by reducing it each time the exploration path is hit by a tiny amount.